 He has received two national awards: the “Distinguished Educator Award” in 2010 from the Renwick Alliance of the Renwick Gallery of the Smithsonian American Art Museum and, in 2012, the “Lifetime Achievement Award” from the Collectors of Wood Art.

-When he was in high school, Sfirri visited the Wharton Esherick Museum, once Esherick’s house and studio.
+When he was in college, Sfirri visited the Wharton Esherick Museum, once Esherick’s house and studio.
 Esherick had remained on his mind ever since, and in 2006 Sfirri began researching Esherick’s life and work.
-He has authored or co-authored six articles about him for Woodworkand Journal of Modern Craft(see “Articles” for links to some of them).
+He has authored or co-authored six articles about him for Woodwork and Journal of Modern Craft.
 He served on the curatorial team of “Wharton Esherick and the Birth of the American Modern” which was an exhibition and symposium at the University of Pennsylvania in 2010.
 He has presented fifteen lectures on Esherick around the country.

 Go to “Articles” for links to articles on Esherick (by Sfirri) and for a video link to a lecture on Esherick that Sfirri presented at World Wood Day in Long Beach California in 2017.